 ON CAMPUS: At mid-semester, each clinician will have an appointment with his or her clinical educator to evaluate growth and performance in the SLHS 880 clinical practicum.
 Mid-term evaluations are scheduled in lieu of staff meetings during the 8th week of the semester (or week 5 of the summer semester).
-As the final week of clinic is during week 14 of the semester (or week 9 of the summer semester), final evaluations are completed during the regular clinic time of week 15 of the semester (or week 10 of the summer semester) The final evaluation form is signed by both the clinical educator and student is turned in to the SLHS clinic office for each student by their clinical educator.
-The evaluation form (KASA Form) can be found with the other student clinician forms on the SLHS website under Advising Manual for Graduate Students in Communicative Disorders.
+As the final week of clinic is during week 14 of the semester (or week 9 of the summer semester), final evaluations are completed during the regular clinic time of week 15 of the semester (or week 10 of the summer semester) The final evaluation form is signed by both the clinical educator and student and uploaded by the student to their Department-assigned Box folder.
+The evaluation form (KASA Form) can be found with the other student clinician forms on the SLHS website under Advising Manual for Graduate Students in Speech, Language and Hearing Sciences.

 OFF CAMPUS: SLHS 882 experiences are evaluated by the on-site internship clinical educator.
 These evaluations are held at the mid-semester period and at the end of the semester.
 Both evaluations include a letter grade and written comments.
 These are reviewed with the student clinician and clinical educator and faxed to the SLHS faculty liaison on campus.
 If there is any concern or problem with these evaluations, the on-site supervisor and the SLHS faculty supervisor will meet to discuss the issues.
-The final evaluation form, signed by the student intern and the on-site internship clinical educator, will be turned in to the SLHS faculty liaison for grading and then turned into the internship coordinator for placement in the student's graduate file.
-Clinical clock hours forms (SC-10) are turned into the SLHs clinic director for each student by their SLHS faculty liaison on campus.
+The final evaluation form, signed by the student intern and the on-site internship clinical educator, will be turned in to the SLHS faculty liaison for grading and also uploaded to the student's Department-assigned Box folder.
+Students are responsible for obtaining proper signatures and uploading clinical clock hours forms (SC-10) to their Department-assigned Box folder.